VyperGroup/aero/README.md

 # Faq

-## When will aero release...

-Nowadays, there will never be any released dates announced before the feature is ready.
-Be patient and the time will come.

-## Why doesn't aero work on iOS?

-The bug is Apple's fault not ours, since Safari doesn't support the Service Worker standard.
-This would normally be fine in most mobile operating systems but due to the restrictions apple imposes on the apps, browsers are forced to use Safari's engine.
-This yet another problem with monopolies and proprietary software.

 ## What is the purpose of aero / What differs from it's competition?

 Unlike other proxies, we are more focused on experimentation originally to introduce interception proxies, which was why aero was originally made.
 Every way that it works is different to its predecessors.
 The focus has changed after it served its original purpose, and are now trying to achieve every site support in the upcoming months, while having the best speed and extensibility possible.
 This means that we support way more edge cases than any other proxies giving us the highest compatibility.
 You may notice that other proxies support more major sites than us; this is due to their hacky solutions that often focus on the short term, rather than the long term.
 Eventually, we will surpass our flaws. aero does its own thing and never follows competition.